-All degree programs in the School of Music include required courses in music theory and aural skills.
-These courses are designed to increase your musical skills and your knowledge about how music "works", how composers combine scales and chords to create music, and about so much more!
+All undergraduate degree programs in the School of Music include required courses in Music Theory and Aural Skills.
+These courses are designed to increase your musical skills and your knowledge about how music "works", how composers combine scales and chords to create music, and so much more!
 Music theory is the study of musical structures: rhythm, meter, scales, intervals, chords, melodies harmonies, chord progressions, etc. Aural skills include performing all of these musical structures and identifying them, which are activities known, respectively, as sight-reading and dictation.

-Students who enter Texas State with college-level theory and aural skills courses on their transcript will be enrolled into classes during their initial advising session.
+Students who enter Texas State with college-level Music Theory and Aural Skills courses on their transcript will be enrolled into classes during their initial advising session.
 No placement testing is required; however, all non-Music Studies music majors must pass the Theory Proficiency Exam before graduating.
 Music Studies majors must pass the Theory Proficiency Exam before student teaching.